-Ringkjøbing Landbobank continues to demonstrate strong asset quality.
-A key positive aspect is low problem loans 0.1% at year-end 2007 (vs. 0.2% for 2006).
-It is also comforting that the bank's loan growth for 2007 has slowed down to 10% from 26% in 2006, and 37% in 2005.
-Moody's will continue to monitor the effect of previous years' rapid loan growth on the bank's asset quality, since many of the loans are less seasoned.
+Problem loans represented 2.1% of gross loans at end-June 2008 (vs. 1.9% at year-end 2007).
+It is comforting that the bank's loan growth has slowed down (1% in H1 2008, 10% in 2007 and 26% in 2006).
+However, Moody's will continue to monitor the effect of previous years' rapid loan growth on the bank's asset quality, since many of the loans are less seasoned.
+Problem loans coverage by reserves has remained above 100%.

-Problem loans coverage by reserves has remained at considerably strong levels over the past three years (above 1500%), especially keeping in mind that a large part of the portfolio has good-quality collateral.
 Going forward, we view Ringkjøbing Landbobank's ability to further reduce sector- and single-name concentration as an important rating driver, combined with success in preventing loan growth from impairing the asset quality.
+We note that Ringkjøbing Landbobank's exposure to the Danish real estate market is more limited than that of many other Danish regional banks.

-The score of A is appropriate for the bank's current asset quality but the weakening trend reflects unseasoned loan portfolio and concentration risks as well as increased uncertainty in the Danish economy.
+The score of C+ is appropriate for the bank's current asset quality but the weakening trend reflects uncertainty in the Danish economy as well as unseasoned loan portfolio and concentration risks.